 Cause of infection

 Simply explained, a yeast infection is a fungus, whereas BV is a bacterial infection.
-Yeast infections are caused by an overgrowth of the Candida fungus, whereas BV is caused by an overgrowth of one of the bacteria found in your vagina.
+The Candida fungus causes yeast infections, while an overgrowth of one of the bacteria found in your vagina causes Bacterial Vaginosis.

 If the Candida fungus overgrows in the vaginal area, yeast infections can develop.
 High blood sugar, antibiotics, birth control medications, hormone therapy, and pregnancy can all cause this.